Specialist Care Home Within All Hallows

 - CQC Registered

-Nursing care in the Long Term Care Unit is provided on an individual basis and residents are encouraged to maintain their independence within a calm, comfortable, safe, homely environment.
+Nursing care is provided on an individual basis and residents are encouraged to maintain their independence within a calm, comfortable, safe, homely environment.
 Staff are trained to exceptionally high standards to ensure that all residents are cared for in a warm friendly and professional manner and are listened to.

 Each individual will be treated as one, ensuring their privacy is respected at all times, that their dignity is maintained and each individual choice of lifestyle is not infringed upon or discriminated against, regardless of age, ethnicity, sex, country of origin, disability or religious belief